-We pick you up from your hotel at 4:00am and drive 90-minutes private transfer towards the Ollantaytambo train station to take the Expedition train at 6:10am.
-After an hour and 15-minute train ride, we arrive to kilometer 104 (Inca Trail Starting Point – 2,100m/6,927ft).
+We pick you up from your hotel at 4:00 am and drive for 1 hour & 45-minute private transfer towards the Ollantaytambo train station to take the Expedition train at 6:10 am.
+After an hour and a 15-minute train ride, we arrive at kilometer 104 (Inca Trail Starting Point – 2,100m/6,927ft).
 Then, we begin a moderate uphill hike for three hours towards the ancient archaeological site of Wiñayhuana (2,650m/8,747ft).
-Where we will have fabulous views of the Urubamba Valley, Inca sites and the connection with the original 4-day Inca Trail.
+Here we will have fabulous views of the Urubamba Valley, Inca sites, and the connection with the original 4-day Inca Trail.
 This climb has relatively flat areas mixed with upward stairs, which is how the Incas went uphill.

-On this early and very exciting morning, we will take the 5:30am shuttle bus back up the zig zagging hill to catch the sunrise over Machu Picchu.
-Our guide will give us a 2.5-hour private tour, teaching us the history and secrets hidden away by the Incas who once resided there.
-Then, you have plenty of time to explore on your own until 12 noon.
+On this early and very exciting morning, we will take the early shuttle bus back up the zig-zagging hill to catch the sunrise over Machu Picchu.
+Ourguide will give us a 2.5-hour private tour, teaching us the history and secrets hidden away by the Incas, who once resided there.
+Then, you have four hours to explore on your own.

 Here are some other activities you can do on your own:

 Around noon, we will depart Machu Picchu and descend again back down the curvy road to Aguas Calientes.
 You can have a relaxing lunch and explore Aguas Calientes before boarding the Expedition train at 4:22 pm (be there 1/2 earlier – 4 pm at the latest), returning to Ollantaytambo Train Station.